fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

     git clone ≪Forked Repository≫
     ```

-    * You can run `git remote -v` to check remote repositories for current repository.
+    * You can run `git remote -v` to check remote repositories for the current repository.

-        The `origin` should be reserved for currently **forked repository**.
+        The `origin` should be reserved for the currently **forked repository**.

-1. Setup the upstream for the forked repository.
+1. Set up the upstream for the forked repository.

     ```git
     # git remote add ≪alias≫ ≪Upstream Repository≫
     ```

-    * The `≪alias≫` is typically named "upstream".
+    * The `≪alias≫` is typically named "upstream."
 We will use `upstream` as our upstream repository alias in this document.

 ## Creating a new working branch

 1. Goto the root folder where you cloned the **forked repository** in your terminal.

-1. Check out to primary branch that you are going to start from.
+1. Check out the primary branch that you are going to start from.

     ```git
     git checkout ≪Primary Branch≫
     ```

-1. Fetch any updates from upstream repository.
+1. Fetch any updates from the upstream repository.

     ```git
     git fetch upstream